Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Colon and rectum cancer (CRC) is the third most commonly diagnosed cancer in the United States and the second leading cause of cancer death.
 Most cases develop sporadically over a decade or more, through the gradual progression from benign polyps to invasive cancer, though a small fraction arise from inherited syndromes such as Lynch syndrome or familial adenomatous polyposis.
 Because the disease develops slowly, timely screening and early removal of precancerous lesions are key to reducing mortality.

-From 2010 to 2021, the age-standardized YLL rate fell from 327 -> 295 per 100k (−10%), suggesting progress in screening and treatment.
-The absolute years of life lost rose from 1.44M -> 1.58M (+10%).
-CRC remains the second deadliest cancer in the US, underscoring the need for both prevention and early detection.
+From 2010 to 2021, the age-standardized YLL rate fell from 327 → 295 per 100k (−10%), suggesting progress in screening and treatment.

 Key drivers are linked to diet and lifestyle: